Quickstart

 Drop the provider into your app

-app.tsx import { SigilProvider, useWallet, useSignMessage } from '@sigil/sdk/react';const config = {organizationId: 'org_xxx', // shown in the portal dashboardpublishableKey: 'pk_live_xxx',iframeUrl: 'https://wallet.sigilkeys.com',authMode: 'sigil' as const,};export default function App() {return (<SigilProvider config={config}><Wallet /></SigilProvider>);}function Wallet() {const { address, ready, error } = useWallet();const { signMessage, isLoading } = useSignMessage();if (error) return <p>{error.message}</p>;if (!ready) return <p>loading…</p>;return (<><p>{address}</p><button disabled={isLoading} onClick={() => signMessage('hi')}>Sign</button></>);} -
+app.tsx import { SigilProvider, useWallet, useSignMessage } from '@sigilkeys/sdk/react';import { Network } from '@sigilkeys/sdk';const config = {organizationId: 'org_xxx', // shown in the portal dashboardpublishableKey: 'pk_live_xxx',iframeUrl: 'https://wallet.sigilkeys.com',authMode: 'sigil' as const,};export default function App() {return (<SigilProvider config={config}><Wallet /></SigilProvider>);}function Wallet() {const { address, wallets, ready, error } = useWallet();const { signMessage, isLoading } = useSignMessage();if (error) return <p>{error.message}</p>;if (!ready) return <p>loading…</p>;async function sign() {const sig = await signMessage('Hello from Sigil!', {network: Network.ETHEREUM,});console.log(sig); // 0x… (EIP-191 signature)}return (<><p>Ethereum: {address}</p>{wallets.map(w => (<p key={w.network}>{w.network}: {w.address}</p>))}<button disabled={isLoading} onClick={sign}>Sign message</button></>);} -

 Run it